0xTheProDev/Operational-Transformation/packages/codemirror/README.md

 ## Testing

-We don't have any Unit Test Suite for `@otjs/monaco`.
-Please refer to root [README](https://github.com/0xTheProDev/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns Monaco.
+We don't have any Unit Test Suite for `@otjs/codemirror`.
+Please refer to root [README](https://github.com/0xTheProDev/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns CodeMirror.

 ## Reporting a Bug